philtc/digital-dice/Play_Store_Assets/description.md

 # Digital Dice

+Has your child thrown your dice out the window in a fit of rage after loosing in snakes and ladders?
+Has your dog eaten your minted D&D dice?
+Has your toddler stored your dice in the toaster?

-Quick, elegant dice rolls for tabletop, board games, and beyond.
+*Digital Dice* solves these common problems and more by giving you quick, elegant dice rolls for tabletop, board games, and beyond.

 Experience a fast, finger-friendly dice roller with a clean, accessible design and smooth feedback.